LOOK GOOD, DO GOOD

 "How does this purchase satisfy the 3Ps: price, practicality, purpose?"

 I've said it before and I'll say it again, I'm a practical consumer.
 I want my purchases to be priced affordably and practical.
 Big bonus if I know the brand has a purpose, emphasizing social and environmental responsibility.
-Don't get me wrong, I'm definitely willing to splurge on retail items if it's a good fit for me, but as you all know, I source a lot of my clothing from vintage or secondhand stores shopping by the 3Ps: price, practicality, and purpose.
+Don't get me wrong, I'm definitely willing to splurge on retail items if it's a good fit for me, but as you all know, I source a lot of my clothing from vintage or secondhand stores shopping by the 3Ps.

 SECONDHAND IS NOT SECOND BEST.

 Cue Goodwill Industries of the Chesapeake.
 There are a few stigmas I'm working against in this post.
 First and foremost, I'm here to tell you that secondhand hand is not second best.
-I will say, my generation and the one below it is working to rekindle thrift culture.
-I'm actually ecstatic to see younger bloggers and style influencers showcasing looks styled with repurposed clothing.
+I will say, my generation is working to rekindle thrift culture, and I'm ecstatic to see younger bloggers and style influencers showcasing looks styled with repurposed clothing.
+It helps emphasize aesthetics and personal style, not status.

-If you ask me, all the good stuff is in secondhand stores.
-I do believe "one's trash is another one's treasure."
-Pieces can find new lives in new closets.
-When I'm shopping at Goodwill, I look for items that are 1) staple pieces or 2) translatable to the seasonal trends.
+If you ask me, all the best clothes are in secondhand stores, and I fully believe "one person's trash is another one person's treasure."
+Thrift stores allow clothes to find new lives in new closets.
+To ensure I'm selecting the best Items when shopping at Goodwill, I look for items that are 1) staple pieces or 2) translatable to the seasonal trends.
 I found both when creating this first look from pieces at Goodwill Industries of the Chesapeake's Snowden River Retail Store in Columbia, MD.

 For this look, I wanted to create a work look with personality.
 Following the approach I mentioned above, I first looked for staple pieces.
 I needed a black skirt (I'm not sure how I don't have one), and it's the first piece I found while shopping.
 Next up, I wanted a neutral top.
 As soon as I saw the polka dotted tank, I knew I wanted to play with patterns.
 The last piece I needed was something that was translatable to seasonal trends.
 That's when I found this blazer.
 I wanted to play on the trend of yellow for Fall, and the houndstooth was perfect to create a chic, yet powerful combination of patterns.
 I paired the pieces with a black pump with feminine bow detail to tie the whole look together.